chanbengz/dsa-reversing/README.md

 ## Disclaimer

-We provide this code as-is, with academic purpose only.
+We provide this code as-is, for academic purpose only.
 You are responsible for protecting yourself, your property and privacy.
 Any risks or damage caused by this code will not be covered.